-Victoria Arabanos was named the 2012 Educational Assistant of the Year for District 281.
+, an Academic Behavior Support supervisor at was named the district’s 2012 Educational Assistant of the Year.

 Arabanos, with past experience serving in the military, brings a strong example of leadership, confidence, discipline and character to her students, serving as a supervisor for In-School Suspension (ISS) at PMS.